Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 The tools that are used to analyze data at different stages of the workflow are therefore built under the assumption that the data will be provided in a specific format.

 <br clear="right"/>

+## Metagenome complexity

+As the number of organisms increases in a community so does the complexity.
+See [Pimm , 1984](https://www.nature.com/articles/307321a0) for an explanation of community complexity.
+A low-complexity microbial community is made up of fewer organisms and as a result the metagenomic data is usually easier to process and analyse than a high-complexity microbial community.
+There's no official definition for what makes a community low or highly complex.
+But some examples of a low complexity microbial community include natural whey starter cultures, made up of around three different organisms, which are used in cheese production see [Somerville _et al._, 2019](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-019-1500-0).